IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_group_manager_action.rst

     The number of members the instance group should have at the scheduled time.

-  instance_group_manager (True, str, None)
+  max_membership_count (False, int, None)
-    (Required for new resource) Instance group manager ID of type scheduled
+    The maximum number of members in a managed instance group

-  min_membership_count (False, int, 1)
+  target_manager (False, str, None)
-    The minimum number of members in a managed instance group
+    The unique identifier for this instance group manager of type autoscale.

   instance_group (True, str, None)